Calling beer Champagne leaves French producers frothing

 Frederick Miller, a German immigrant to the US, founded the Miller Brewing Company in the 1850s.
 Miller High Life, its oldest brand, was launched as its flagship in 1903.

-According to the Milwaukee-based brand’s website, the company started to use the “Champagne of beers” nickname three years later.
-At one point, the beer was also available in champagne-style bottles.
+According to the Milwaukee-based brand’s website, the company started to use the “Champagne of Bottle Beers” nickname three years later.
+It was shortened to “The Champagne of Beers” in 1969.
+The beer has also been available in champagne-style 750-milliliter bottles during festive seasons.

-No matter how popular the slogan is in the United States, it is incompatible with European Union rules making clear that goods infringing a protected designation of origin can be treated as counterfeit.
+No matter how popular the slogan is in the United States, it is incompatible with European Union rules which make clear that goods infringing a protected designation of origin can be treated as counterfeit.

 The 27-nation bloc has a system of protected geographical designations created to guarantee the true origin and quality of artisanal food, wine and spirits, and protect them from imitation.
 That market is worth nearly 75 billion euros ($87 billion) annually — half of it in wines, according to a 2020 study by the EU’s executive arm.